mvolkmann/blog/src/zig.md

 TODO: Add an example of iterating over an ArrayList.

-A `while` expression used to obtain a value.
+A `while` expression can be used to obtain a value.
 The value is specified by a `break` statement with a value.
 If it is possible for the loop to exit without hitting a `break` statement, add an `else` clause to specify the value.